akrzos/kubeSize/README.md

 master 1     1     0       0     110      110         6     6        104   4.0         4.0         0.7      0.1    3.4   1.9          1.9         0.0      0.0    1.9
 ```

+Flags:

-Use the `--unassigned` or `-u` flag to include data on non-terminated pods that have not been assigned to a node that could be confused if looking at cluster level capacity data.
+- `-u, --unassigned` flag includes a row of data on non-terminated pods that have not been assigned a node.
+Total counts could be confusing if looking at cluster level capacity data compared to node-role data if there are unassigned pods.

-### Node Capacity
+### Node

 Individual node capacity data can be displayed with the `node` sub-command.